studiopress/atomic-blocks/README.md

 **Can Atomic Blocks be used with any theme?**

-Yes, you can use Atomic Blocks with any theme, but we recommend using our [Atomic Blocks](https://atomicblocks.com/?utm_source=WP.org%20AB%20Page&utm_campaign=wporg_ab_page) theme for the best presentation.
-The Atomic Blocks theme has beautiful styles built in specifically for these blocks.
+Yes, you can use Atomic Blocks with any theme, but we recommend using our [Atomic Blocks](https://atomicblocks.com) theme or one of the Gutenberg-ready StudioPress themes such as [Revolution](https://my.studiopress.com/themes/revolution/) for the best presentation.
+Both of these themes have beautiful styles built in specifically for Atomic Blocks.

 [Get the Atomic Blocks theme](https://atomicblocks.com/?utm_source=WP.org%20AB%20Theme%20Link&utm_campaign=wporg_ab_theme_link)